 “Generating unit” means any combination of physically connected generator(s), reactor(s), boiler(s), combustion turbine(s), or other prime mover(s) operated together to produce electric power.

-“Generation providing entity” or “GPE” means a facility or generating unit operator, full or partial owner, party to a contract for a fixed percentage of net generation from the facility or generating unit, party to a tolling agreement with the owner, or exclusive marketer recognized by ARB that is either the electricity importer or exporter with prevailing rights to claim electricity from the specified source.
+“Generation providing entity” or “GPE” means a facility or generating unit operator, full or partial owner, party to a contract for a fixed percentage of net generation from the facility or generating unit, party to a tolling agreement with the owner, or exclusive marketer recognized by CARB that is either the electricity importer or exporter with prevailing rights to claim electricity from the specified source.

 “Geologic sequestration” means the process of injecting CO₂ captured from an emissions source into deep subsurface rock formations for permanent storage.